18 Secrets to Make Your Food Healthier Without Even Trying

 Carrots are more nutritious cooked than raw.
 And when cooked whole, they have 25 percent more falcarinol, a cancer-fighting compound, than carrots that have been chopped beforehand.
 Chomping on carrots as a snack can also prevent you from overeating, thanks to their fiber content.
 Check out more fruits and veggies that will always fill you up.

 Dice garlic, then let it rest

 This will maximize this aromatic plant’s powerful medicinal qualities (cancer-fighting compounds, antioxidants, vitamin C).
-After using this trick to peel garlic in seconds, chop, mash, or press the cloves and then let them sit on the cutting board for 10 minutes before cooking.
+Chop, mash, or press the cloves and then let them sit on the cutting board for 10 minutes before cooking.

 Poke holes in your broccoli’s bag

 There’s more than one way to make this cancer-fighting superfood even healthier.
 Storing broccoli wrapped in a plastic bag with tiny pricks in it will give you up to 125 percent more antioxidants than if you had stored the broccoli loosely wrapped or in a tightly sealed bag.
 Use a salad fork to get holes all over.